BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_04.md

 modeling we can express this idea with *hierarchical models*.
 In hierarchical models the parameters are *partially pooled*.
-The partial refers to the idea that groups that do not share one fixed parameter, but share a which describes the distribution of for the parameters of the prior itself.
+The partial refers to the idea that groups that do not share one fixed parameter, but share a *hyperprior distribution* which describes the distribution of the parameters of the prior itself.
 Conceptually this idea is shown in {numref}`fig:partial_pooled_model`.
 Each group gets its own parameters which are drawn from a common hyperprior distribution.